-It takes a long time for the effects of alcohol to be cleared from your body, roughly one hour for each bottle of beer, Have a couple of beers if you wish, but have them at home.
+Have a couple of beers if you wish, but have them at home.
 Then you don't have to go anywhere afterward.
 If you are going to drink, don't even think about riding.

-While cannabis (marijuana) may be legal in your state, it is not legal, safe, or wise to ride under its influence, due to its tendency to distort perception of time, space, and speed.
-Other over-the-counter, prescription, or illegal drugs may similarly have sideeffects that increase the risks of riding.
+And while cannabis (marijuana) may be legal in your state, it is not legal, safe or wise to ride under its influence, due to its tendency to distort perception of time, space and speed.
+Other over-the-counter, prescription, or illegal drugs may similarly have side effects that increase the risks of riding.